cluesurf/.github/profile/readme.md

 TermSurf is basically trying to synthesize and simplify the knowledge of the world so it boils down to something you could hold in your hand.
 Something where you can have a wide and at the same time deep sense of how the universe works.

-We are creating a next generation data modeling framework, and APIs for the emerging group of digital natives coming into the work world full force.
+TermSurf is creating a next generation data modeling framework, and APIs for the emerging group of digital natives coming into the work world full force.
 It's the hope that the designs and blueprints outlined in detail here will be implemented in the coming years.
 With all your help, and the help of AI in the time ahead, we will bring these interfaces to life, and they will make it super clean and straightforward to define patterns, structure data, and write reusable, shareable code.

 As such, here a few sites to share what's been come up with so far, even though it is far far from being "finished".
 Each of these projects are very much a work in progress, most of them are just in the creative design phase, with some basic development underway.